 This is a fraction of what other publications tell you what you need to retire with.

-How Much Do I Need To Save For Early Retirement?
+How Much Money Do I Need To Retire?

 Will My 401k Still Grow If I Stop Contributing?